What is Debate Writing?

 Things To Avoid in Debate Writing

-To help you navigate the process, here are some essential do's and don'ts to keep in mind:
+Here are some essential do's and don'ts to keep in mind:

-- Rely solely on emotions
+- Don’t rely solely on emotions

 While emotions can be powerful, it is essential to support your arguments with logical reasoning and evidence.
 Avoid basing your debate solely on personal feelings or emotional appeals.

-- Use fallacies
+- Avoid logical fallacies

-Avoid logical fallacies, such as ad hominem attacks, straw man arguments, or false analogies.
+Do not engage in logical fallacies, such as ad hominem attacks, straw man arguments, or false analogies.
 Stick to sound reasoning and evidence-based arguments.

 - Ignoring time constraints